aregsar/flaskonrails/README.md

 to the Pythonic way.
-It is mostly about providing a well known application structure and integrating an opinionated set of Flask extensions and other design patterns for building large web applications, so that a developer new to the framework can jump in an be productive from right away and have a set of conventions to follow to be able to add and change features more rapidly.
-It also includes a set of scripts to get setup and up and running with a backing github code repo and postgres database and Heroku instantly.(provided you have git hosting and have installed git and PostGres. - I have also included helper scripts for installing git,postgres,python and virtualenv on a Mac)
+It is mostly about providing a well known application structure and integrating an opinionated set of Flask extensions and other design patterns for building large web applications, so that a developer new to the framework can jump in an be productive right away and have a set of conventions to follow to be able to add and change features more rapidly yet not have the application framework get in his or her own way.
+The framework includes a set of sane defaults and functionality that can be removed or changed any way the user pleases with very little effort.
+It also includes a set of scripts to get the application setup and up and running with a backing github code repo and postgres database with Heroku deployment instantly.(provided you have git hosting and have installed git and PostGres. - I have also included helper scripts for installing git,postgres,python and virtualenv on a Mac)

 Before diving into the Framework details I want to take a moment to extend my sincere appreciation